 Types of Humidifiers

-There are several types of humidifiers, and where it is going to be placed should be considered.
+There are several types of humidifiers, and where you are going to place one is important to evaluate, as it can affect the kind that you need to buy.
 Some units are designed for use in one room, while others can be installed in the duct work or furnace system to keep the humidity levels even throughout the entire house.

 Whole House Humidifiers

 Designed to be portable, this type of humidifier uses ultrasonic vibrations to keep moisture in the air.
-The vibrations release a fine mist that will help keep the humidity at a comfortable level in the room.
+The vibrations release a fine mist that helps keep the humidity at a comfortable level in a room.
 These compact devices are also extremely quiet since the sound wave technology used is above the human level of hearing, which makes this type of humidifier an excellent choice for the bedroom.
-Since the unit is also portable it can easily travel with you so you can stay comfortable in hotels and when you are staying with friends or relatives.
+Since the unit is also portable it can easily travel with you so you can stay comfortable in hotels, or when you are staying with friends or relatives.

-This type of humidifier uses a rotating disk to produce a cool mist that is released into the air.
+This type of humidifier uses a rotating disk to produce a cool mist, which is released into the air.
 Designed for portability, these models are great for use in almost any room and can be easily packed for traveling.

 While this type of humidifier should not be used around pets or small children due to the potential risk of serious burns, it is portable and extremely effective at keeping moisture levels in a room at a comfortable level.
 The unit runs off of electricity which could affect where it can be used, and it does need to be kept full of water for it to function properly.
 The unit will heat the water up until steam is released which helps to add moisture to the air.
 Not only can the hot water cause potential burns, these types of humidifiers are powered by electricity which can limit where it can be used.